Writing

 ‘I think I saw some pudding.
 What do you mean, a spy?
 Spying on what?’

 ‘Mr Parsons spoke to me in Russian.
-He speaks like he was born in Moscow not like some Englishman from London.
+Speaks like he was born in Moscow not like some Englishman from London.
 He was asking me a lot.
 About home.
 About Kharkiv.’
 He tapped a finger on the table as if for emphasis.
 ‘And about my father.
-He was asking about my father.
+Asks much about my father.
 Where is he based?
 What does he do in the army.
 This is very suspicious for me.’

 ‘What did you say?’ said Alec, remembering Mr Parson’s unexplained vanishing act.

 Igor shook his head slowly.
 ‘I don’t tell him anything.
-Him with his perfect Russian.’
+Him with perfect Russian.’
 He snorted.

 ‘But what would he spy on?
 In a school?’